annashipman/annashipman.github.io/_posts/2021-01-01-meeting-everyone.md

 ## Introducing myself

 In my intro, I gave a potted career history.
-Starting from my degree in philosophy, and my first career in [children's book publishing](https://www.barringtonstoke.co.uk/) through teaching myself to code, my [masters in Software Systems](https://www.hw.ac.uk/study/uk/postgraduate/information-technology-software-systems.htm) and then my 15+ year career in programming - ops engineering - technical architecture and being open source lead.
-I also talked about what appealed to me about the job, particularly that as open source lead, I really enjoyed the influencing part of the role and the impact, but I missed having a team.
+Starting from my degree in philosophy, and my first career in [children's book publishing](https://www.barringtonstoke.co.uk/), through teaching myself to code, my [masters in Software Systems](https://www.hw.ac.uk/study/uk/postgraduate/information-technology-software-systems.htm) and then my 15+ year career in programming, infrastructure & operations, technical architecture and then my previous role as [Open Source lead](/jfdi/a-year-in-the-life-os-lead.html).
+I also talked about what appealed to me about the job as Technical Director at the FT.

 I said roughly the same thing to everyone.
-I don't normally introduce myself and give my background, but in this case I thought that as a new tech director most of them would not be working closely with me, and I would not be contributing code, so it was worth giving my credentials.
+I don't normally introduce myself and give my background, but in this case I thought that as a new Tech Director most of them would not be working closely with me, and I would not be contributing code, so it was worth giving my credentials.

 My mentor had suggested I also say something personal.
-I think he intended something like "married with two children", but instead, I tried to give a different kind of personal detail and a different one for each conversation, for example something about my [cross-stitch hobby](https://twitter.com/annashipman/status/1043917006477643777).
+I think he intended something like "married with two children", but instead, I tried to give a different kind of personal detail.
+I tried to come up with a different one for each conversation, for example something about my [cross-stitch hobby](https://twitter.com/annashipman/status/1043917006477643777).

 This part was the hardest part for me, because prior to this I had generally enjoyed keeping a clear boundary between work stuff and personal stuff, so that definitely didn't cover talking about cross-stitch, or my home life, on a first meeting.
-However, I had been trying to bring more of my personal self to work, and this part of the intro did lead to some really interesting conversations and I think helped make a better connection, and trying to come up with a different personal detail for each person was an interesting exercise.
+However, I had been trying to bring more of my personal self to work, and this part of the intro did lead to some really interesting conversations and I think helped make a better connection.

-Of course, these days, when we are all at home my personal life is in meetings with me, so it's good I'd already started on that journey!
+Of course, these days, when we are all at home, my personal life is in meetings with me, so it's good I'd already started on that journey!

 Giving so much information in my introduction also allowed the other person to introduce themselves how they wanted.
 Some talked career history, some focused on their hobbies, others were really open about their lives and aspirations.